How To Introduce Nuts To Baby Safely

 How to tell if your baby is allergic to nuts

-Some allergies happen quickly and are easy to pick up, for example:
+Some allergic reactions happen quickly and are easy to pick up, for example:

 • Swelling of the face